Priority: - Eradicate

 Identification and Reproduction

-Large upright plant up to 5 meters in height with hollow, ridged, green stems, some with reddish-purple spots
+- Large upright plant up to 5 meters in height growing from a single hollow stem.

 Habitat & Ecology

 Prefers damp, rich soils but can tolerate nutrient-poor sites.
 Found in riparian areas and along roadsides, ditches, and disturbed sites.

-Very large plant with large flowers.
+- Very large plant with large flowers.
 Poses a health and safety risk as it contains toxic sap that can cause burns, blisters, and scarring of the skin.
 This plants leaves, stems, flowers as well as roots will contain the toxic sap.

 Watch the Attack of the Giant Hogweed: